 If a lump is found during a mammogram or ultrasound, the radiologist places a 2mm clip marker at the location of the lump.
 A portion of the lump is extracted for biopsy at the time of imaging.
 Once the results of the patient’s biopsy are returned, the patient works with their doctors to create a treatment plan.
 As a breast surgeon, Dr. Cho works very closely with patients’ Oncologists to ensure their treatment plans result in as best an outcome as possible.

-The most common practice for lumpectomies presently utilize a localization procedure performed on the day of surgery.
+The most common practice for lumpectomies presently utilizes a localization procedure performed on the day of surgery.
 This localization is done to help the surgeon find exactly where to remove abnormal tissue or cancer that cannot be palpated.
 Traditionally an eight-inch wire with a hook is inserted into the breast and placed next to the target.
 Once the wire is placed, a mammogram or ultrasound is done to confirm placement.

 One of the concerns with wire localization is the potential for movement.
 The placed wire protrudes from the breast of the patient once positioned.
 While patients go directly to surgery after the wire has been set, radiology and surgery are in two separate locations.